 The Eureka Dunes is one of the spectacular sand dunes located north of the Ubehebe Crater.

-It is a long drive on the gravel-filled dirt road, but one of the things to do in Death Valley that you can enjoy is visiting Eureka Dunes as there are few visitors here, and you can enjoy the sand dunes.
+It is a long drive on the gravel-filled dirt road, and you can enjoy visiting Eureka Dunes as there are few visitors here, and you can enjoy the sand dunes.

 12. Mosaic Canyon

-One of the most fun things to do in Death Valley is to hike Mosaic Canyon.
+One of the most fun things is to hike Mosaic Canyon.
 There is lots of rock scrambling and sharp rocks to keep your hike interesting here.

 The Mosaic Canyon narrows and widens in several places, giving you a wide range of views.